My work as a curriculum developer is largely based on my involvement with puzzles: solving them, constructing them, editing them.

 - You should also try to imagine what a frustrated solver would feel if they break down and look up the answer.
 Would they think “Darn, I should’ve gotten that”, or “How did they expect me to figure this out?”
 (The first reaction is the one you want.)

 Admittedly, those ideas are abstract and general.
 I will try to make them more concrete with an example from cryptic crossword construction, which is one of the things I do when I'm not doing math education.
-(I co-construct the puzzle in the back of The Nation magazine.)
+(I am a long-time member of the National Puzzlers' League, and co-construct the Out of Left Field puzzles.)

 A cryptic crossword, of course, is a puzzle, but each clue therein is its own mini-puzzle.
 That structure already allows for multiple paths, as solvers can decide the order in which they solve the clues.
 This means that there are different entry points for solvers with different skills and backgrounds.
 Moreover, each individual clue contains three paths to its solution.
 For example, consider this clue: